Panoramic Views Galleries

-By Mark Wilman
+by Mark Wilman

 Creating a panoramic photograph the slow way, by this I mean not using a phone offering the result in 10 seconds, requires investment in time and equipment, the heavy to carry for distances type.
-The advantage is control over the final results and quality of images for eventual printing.
+The advantage is control over final results and quality of images for eventual printing.
 The disadvantage is that it doesn't work when things are moving, like branches, boats and water, or my model's hair.

 With these difficulties in mind, the approach to panoramic photography becomes more specific, only done when conditions are right.
-The Cyclades islands are notoriously windy, limiting opportunities to only a few days per month, meaning that if during those few days there's an abundance of grey cloud, the chances of success are decidedly slim.
+The Cyclades islands are notoriously windy, limiting opportunities to just a few days per month, meaning that if during those few days there's an abundance of grey cloud, the chances of success are decidedly slim.

 That said, I've enjoyed many occasions with the gear: climbing vertically several meters, getting stuck midway and having to grip onto thorns to reach a vantage point comes to mind, or leapfrogging over a chain of spine-like boulders on the top of a mountain with steep descents on either side.